Skip to content

 vInspired is a charity which supports young people aged 14 – 25 find volunteering opportunities within their local area.

 Volunteering doesn't always mean giving up whole days at a time.
 There are many opportunities available to suit even the busiest of people.
-Just sparing a lunch break can be enough to help a good cause.
+Just sparing a couple of hours can be enough to help a good cause.
 Search for volunteering opportunities.

 What types of volunteering are there?